 The second way to take your pension pot a bit at a time is to take your tax-free cash gradually.

-So each time you take money from your pension pot, 25% of it is tax free and you pay tax on the other 75% of each lump sum.
-If you take your tax-free cash gradually your money purchase annual allowance (MPAA) is triggered when taking your first lump sum.
+So each time you take money from your pension pot, usually 25% of it is tax free and you pay tax on the other 75% of each lump sum.
+If you take your tax-free cash gradually, your money purchase annual allowance (MPAA) is triggered when taking your first lump sum.

 These options will work differently for different people, depending on a whole range of circumstances and factors.
 That’s why we always recommend you get guidance and advice as well as doing your own research.